 What literally put Woodland on the map was the arrival of the railroad in 1869.
 The tracks were originally laid west of town (near present College Street) and the town, which had first developed north of Main Street, began spreading south and west.
 Woodland was formally incorporated in 1871, and the next year the railroad tracks were moved to their present location along East Street.
 Connected to the outside world by regular train and telegraph service, Woodland residents soon enjoyed a full range of city services-gas, water electricity and telephones, streetlights and graveled streets.
 Main Street bustled with new stores, hotels and restaurants, and, most importantly, banks to handle the ample accounts of local business people and farmers.
 In 1888 Woodland was called the richest town in the U.S. in proportion to its population, with an accumulated wealth of $2,108,829.

 The City of Woodland had arrived, and its new buildings were tangible evidence of civic pride.
 Many of the homes on this historical tour were built between 1873 and 1899, as were substantial school, churches, community halls, and an impressive opera house.
-But tragedy struck on July 1, 1892, when a fire started in the Chinese sector of Dead Cat Alley and raged for hours, fanned by a hot north wind.
+But tragedy struck on July 1, 1892, when a fire started behind Bartolli’s store on the alley near the intersection of First Street (on the east side of First), and raged for hours, fanned by a hot north wind.
 Flames destroyed a large section of Main Street, the opera house, and nearly a block of homes.
 Reconstruction efforts ere hampered by hard times caused by a nationwide depression, but by 1896 Woodland had rebuilt its businesses on Main Street, and a handsome new brick opera house was the symbol of the town’s recovery.

 The new century ushered in a new era of optimism for Woodland.
 The town’s businessmen organized a chamber of commerce in the1900 to boost the town’s advantages.
 Women, too, worked actively for their town, and their efforts resulted in the establishment of the library, City Park and cemetery.
 In 19010, Woodland was the largest city in the county, with a population of 3,187.
 For the next 40 years, Woodland remained a remarkably stable community, growing slowly but steadily in population, businesses and industries.
 Its industrial plants were principally agricultural, and three rice mill, a sugar beet refinery and tomato cannery were built during this period.